 At PLM Families Together, we focus on stable housing first for families experiencing homelessness.
 This simple but powerful concept is a nationally-recognized best practice.
 We take away the trauma and distraction of being without a home by housing families first and then providing a comprehensive system of support.
-Time and again this has shown to be an effective and compassionate way to lift a family out of homelessness and onto a firm path toward independence.

 Our programs –